We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 BRAZIL HAS THE MOST COFFEE PRODUCTION.

-Brazil has been making about one-third ( ⅓) of the world’s coffee for over 150 years.
+Brazil has been producing about one-third (⅓) of the world’s coffee for 150 years.

-Vietnam takes the place of the second-largest coffee producer in the world.
+Vietnam has become the second-largest coffee producer in the world.

 Coffee Facts 5.

-Finland can’t produce coffee, but according to this article, it consumes the most coffee in the world.
+Finland can’t produce ccan’t, but according to this article, it consumes the most coffee in the world.

-Therefore, Finland is called the World’s Coffee Capital.
+Therefore, Finland is called the World’s Coffee World.

 Coffee Facts 6.